Rohmingthanga Bawlte

-Rohmingthanga Bawlte (born 2 January 1999) is an Indian professional footballer who plays as a forward for Rajasthan United in the I-League.
+Rohmingthanga Bawlte (born 2 January 1999) is an Indian professional footballer who plays as a forward for Goa Professional League club Vasco SC.

 Career

 After graduating from AIFF Elite Academy Bawlte was signed by Chennaiyin B in October 2017.

 He was sent on loan to Indian Arrows in 2019-20 season.
 He made his professional debut for the Indian Arrows side in the Arrow's first match of the 2019–20 season against Aizawl F.C.
 He was brought in 87th minute as Indian Arrows lost 0–1.

 Real Kashmir

 In November 2021, Bawlte signed for the Snow Leopards ahead of the 2021–22 season.
 On 27 December, he made his debut against his former club Aizawl, which ended in a thrilling 3–2 win.
 He came on as a 90th-minute substitute for Tiago Adan.

 Rajasthan United

-In August 2022, I-League club Rajasthan United roped in Bawlte, on a three-year deal.
+In August 2022, I-League club Rajasthan United roped in Bawlte.